TFNGamesOfficial/TFNGamesOfficial.github.io/pages/privacy-policy.md

 ## 2. Cookies
 ### 2.1.
 Use of Cookies
-TFNGames uses cookies to enable you to use our website optimally.
+DevGames uses cookies to enable you to use our website optimally.
 Cookies are small text files that are stored on your device.
 Cookies allow us to recognize your browser on your next visit.

 ### 2.2.
 Types of Cookies
 We use both "session cookies" and "persistent cookies" on our website.
 Session cookies are automatically deleted after your visit ends.
 Persistent cookies remain stored on your device until you delete them or until they expire.